Megyn Kelly Fancies Herself Another Oprah As Mocking Commences On Social Media? [Opinion]

 — The Daily Beast (@thedailybeast) March 10, 2017

-While Megyn looks to do her Oprah thing Monday through Friday in her 9 a.m. hour, she is still getting a Sunday night show on NBC to “scratch that itch,” according to Page Six.
+While Megyn looks to do her Oprah thing Monday through Friday in her 9 a.m. hour, she is still getting a Sunday night show on NBC to “scratch that itch,” reports Page Six.
 That itch is Kelly’s need to get into those big interviews of the day.
 As the news over the last few months has indicated, with Kelly on board, people at NBC are fearful of losing their jobs.
 According to Page Six, people who have been at NBC for as many as 30 years aren’t feeling too secure.

-Another source who Page Six talked with said, “others at Today are in the dark and wonder when the moving truck will pull up.”
+Another source who Page Six talked with said, “others at Today are in the dark and wonder “when the moving truck will pull up.”
 Kelly, who saturated the headlines for several different events while at Fox, has been waning in the headlines lately.
 Kelly comes to NBC on the heels of her long power struggle with Donald Trump while at Fox.

 This started at the first Republican debate hosted by Fox, which Kelly moderated.
 Many believe it was this sparring with Trump that rocketed Kelly to fame.
 With Fox and her bantering with Trump behind her, will she be able to live up to all this hype around her new NBC gig?